+Several classes of medications are contraindicated or used with extreme caution with MAOIs because of the risk of serious and even lethal interactions.
+Such classes include sympathomimetics, anesthetics, other noradrenergic agents, serotonergic agents, and dopaminergic agents.
 Opioids with serotonergic properties, such as meperidine and methadone, should also be avoided with MAOIs.
 Patients taking MAOIs must follow strict dietary restrictions to avoid potentially fatal hypertensive crises.
-Avoiding foods that contain significant amounts of tyramine (e.g., aged cheese and meats) is critical when these medications are taken.
-The hypertensive crisis with MAOIs is related to the rapid increase in NE levels because of lack of tyramine processing by the MAO enzymes.
-Other common side effects include orthostatic hypotension, dizziness, anticholinergic side effects, and headaches.
+Avoidance of foods containing significant amounts of tyramine (e.g., aged cheese and meats) is critical when these medications are taken.
+The hypertensive crisis with MAOIs is related to the rapid increase in NE levels due to lack of tyramine processing by the MAO enzymes.

-MAOIs include selegiline, phenelzine, and tranylcypromine.
 Selegiline, a reversible MAOI, is available as a transdermal patch.
 At low dosages, it is primarily a selective MAO-B inhibitor and therefore does not require dietary restrictions (up to 9-mg doses).
 Because of selegiline's transdermal delivery, at higher doses it still bypasses most of the MAO-A enzyme in the gut while inhibiting both MAO-A and MAO-B in the brain needed for antidepressant effects.
 However, patients receiving high doses are required to follow dietary restrictions because of the potential for inhibition of MAO-A enzyme in the gut.
 Higher doses carry warnings for drug-drug interactions and other side effects similar to those for older MAOIs.

 In patients with cancer, the use of MAOIs is limited to highly refractory cases due to additional cancer and cancer treatment-related risk factors (e.g., cardiovascular comorbidities due to certain cancer treatments and the use of pain medications such as tramadol and methadone).
 In most cases, MAOIs are prescribed and managed by psychiatric clinicians in this patient population because of the multiple risks noted earlier.
-At a minimum, significant involvement of psychiatric prescribers and pharmacy consultation are strongly recommended during initiation and management of MAOIs.
+At a minimum, significant involvement of psychiatric prescribers is strongly recommended during initiation and management of MAOIs.